MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/dashboard-2.md

 ### If I opt out, can I opt back in?

-Yes, you can opt back in any time.
-This will give you access to your personal dashboard.
+Yes, you can opt back in any time to regain access to your personal dashboard.